Quansight/Quansight-website/apps/labs/posts/pydata-sparse-maintenance-and-docs-overhaul.md

 Some OS projects run the benchmarks on separate servers, and the results are published on yet another server. `asv` only shows some graphs with the results, but it doesn't notify when it finds a regression.

 When using `CodSpeed`, the benchmarks are run in the CI environment.
 Then the results are sent to `CodSpeed` servers to be analyzed.
 Running benchmarks in the CI environment (on `GitHub`) is normally something to avoid, due to the noise that could be introduced.
 But `CodSpeed` simulates CPU behavior, so the results measure CPU cycles.
 They include cache and memory access.
+To learn more details, please visit this [section](https://docs.codspeed.io/features/understanding-the-metrics/).

 Like I said earlier, I needed to install `CodSpeed`.
 This is done by adding the `pytest` extension `pytest-codspeed` as a development dependency.
 Then, I added a `GitHub Actions` workflow to run the benchmarks and report the results to `CodSpeed`.
 The `sparse` repository needed to be imported to `CodSpeed` and enabled as well.
 To do this, one must have Admin rights of the organization on GitHub.
+This is important as without these right, the tool does not run.
+Please see [here](https://docs.codspeed.io/features/roles-and-permissions/).

 Finally, I added benchmarks so they could be run by `CodSpeed`.
 The benchmarks are run whenever a pull request is opened and with each commit to it.
 A report is generated and posted as a comment on the pull request (on `GitHub`).
 The report has links to the analyses and graphs of the results in `CodSpeed` cloud.